o-can/aws-java-iot-example/README.md

+# Update 04/02/2018

+The official AWS IoT Device SDK for Java is available here: [https://github.com/aws/aws-iot-device-sdk-java]

+This example project is not continued.
+Please refer to official SDK for advanced topics like Shadows.

+---
 # aws-java-iot-example
 Starting point example project in Java for the AWS IoT service to be used on a Rasberry Pi or any internet connectivity capable device with an up-to-date Java Runtime Environment.